noahlehmann/haw-psu-telepresence/README.md

 The bots 1 to 4 have already been prepared and due to that will connect to the following WiFi on boot:
 SSID: Deine_Mutter
 Password: 69696969

+After connection has been established, you can connect via SSH to the bots.
+Alternatively use a display + keyboard to access the Raspberry Pi.

+The following username and passwords have been defined for all bots:
+User: ubuntu
+Password: PennState

 This can be changed according to your needs.